KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 # Antara Customizations

-The Antara Framework offer various default Antara Customizations.
+The Antara Framework offers various default Antara Customizations.

 The desired combination of parameters should be included with the `komodod` execution every time the Smart Chain daemon is launched.